Joe-Robertson/aaronpdennis.github.io/_posts/2014-12-30-terrain-in-mapbox-studio.md

   credit:
   creditlink:
 ---
 Mapbox Studio provides access to vector hillshades for styling maps with terrain.
 The <a href="https://www.mapbox.com/blog/mapbox-terrain-data-update/">most recent global vector terrain dataset</a>, Mapbox Terrain Version 2, is designed to provide "twice as much shadow detail and is based on a combined hill-shading and slope-shading technique that allows for better emphasis in areas of steep terrain."
-This looks great on the big mountains, but it comes at the small sacrifice of detail on softer landscapes.
+This looks great on the big mountains, but it comes with the sacrifice of detail on softer landscapes.

 In the maps below, terrain with Version 1 reveals rolling hills in the valleys between ridges.
 Mapbox Terrain Version 2 provides sharp detail along the ridges, but seems to flatten the valleys.